tomkennedy513/kpack/docs/build.md

 ##### Pack Implementation

-In pack, in order to re-build your application image, you just need to run the `pack build` command after saving your application source code changes
+In [pack][_pack], in order to re-build your application image, you just need to run the `pack build` command after saving your application source code changes

 ##### Kpack Implementation